dbiscalchin/urlinput/README.md

 ## Usage

-Create a form with a text field which will hold an URL.
+Create a form with a text field which will hold an URL:

 ```
 <form action="submit.php" method="POST">